vmware-archive/nsxraml/md-version/nsxvapi.md

 alarm will resolve.
 If however, you delete the NSX Edge appliance, the alarm will persist, because the alarm cause was never resolved.
 In this case, you may want to manually resolve the alarm.
-Resolving the alarms will clear them from the NSX Dashboard.
+Resolving the alarms will clear them from the Dashboard.

 Use `GET /api/2.0/services/alarms/{sourceId}` to retrieve the list of alarms for the source.
 Use this response as the request body for the